-- 1.10 The methodology detailed in this report represents the final version of the settlement hierarchy methodology.
-However it is anticipated that the results document will periodically be updated as new data becomes available. - 1.11 The Calderdale settlement hierarchy model has modified regional work (undertaken for the RSS) to provide a greater level of detail for each of the settlements within the district.
+- 1.11 The methodology detailed in this report represents the final version of the settlement hierarchy methodology.
+However it is anticipated that the results document will periodically be updated as new data becomes available. - 1.12 The Calderdale settlement hierarchy model has modified regional work (undertaken for the RSS) to provide a greater level of detail for each of the settlements within the district.
 To assess the level which different settlements are located and classified within the hierarchy, a number of criteria have been developed.
-The criteria and the overall methodology have been subject to two periods of consultation. - 1.12 Firstly between May 2008 and June 2008 an initial methodology was proposed and consulted on alongside a questionnaire to indicate the importance respondents gave to each of the criteria developed.
-Following this consultation a number of amendments were made to the methodology and the criteria were weighted to provide emphasis upon those services and facilities considered most important. - 1.13 A second stage of consultation was undertaken between 17th November 2008 and 30th January 2009.
+The criteria and the overall methodology have been subject to two periods of consultation. - 1.13 Firstly between May 2008 and June 2008 an initial methodology was proposed and consulted on alongside a questionnaire to indicate the importance respondents gave to each of the criteria developed.
+Following this consultation a number of amendments were made to the methodology and the criteria were weighted to provide emphasis upon those services and facilities considered most important. - 1.14 A second stage of consultation was undertaken between 17th November 2008 and 30th January 2009.
 This consultation was aimed at refining the methodology to provide a robust framework against which to identify a Calderdale settlement hierarchy and the relative sustainability of different settlements and areas of the district.
 Amendments to the methodology have been made for this final version in light of comments received.
-These are discussed in more detail in section 5.
+These are discussed in more detail in section 5. - 1.15 As set out above, minor modifications have also been made to this methodology document as part of the 2013 update to reflect the changes in the national and regional policy context that have occurred in the period since 2009.